Aliases for MCM8 Gene

 GeneCards Summary for MCM8 Gene

 MCM8 (Minichromosome Maintenance 8 Homologous Recombination Repair Factor) is a Protein Coding gene.
 Diseases associated with MCM8 include Premature Ovarian Failure 10 and Cardiomyopathy, Familial Hypertrophic, 20.
-Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are Cell Cycle, Mitotic and E2F mediated regulation of DNA replication.
 Gene Ontology (GO) annotations related to this gene include ATPase activity and magnesium chelatase activity.
 An important paralog of this gene is MCM4.

 UniProtKB/Swiss-Prot for MCM8 Gene